How much do you know about the History of Anchorage Alaska? Enjoy this look at Anchortown's unique past.

 He was also a licensed ship captain.

-You'll enjoy this edition of the Anchorage Memories VIP Club, all about Cap Lathrop.
+You'll enjoy this edition of the Alaska VIP Club and Podcast, where you'll meet Cap Lathrop.

 A pilot named Charles Hammontree was the first pilot to fly over Anchorage.

-He took off in a hydroplane from near the old docks and conducted a test flight over the town at 4:00am.
+He took off in a hydroplane from near the old docks on Ship Creek flats, and conducted a test flight over the town at 4:00am.

-Later, following his successful flight, some local residents flew with Hammontree as passengers.
+Later, following his successful flight, some residents flew with Hammontree as passengers.

 How well do you know the History of Anchorage Alaska?

-The first radio station in Anchorage was KFQD.
+Did you know, the first radio station in Anchorage was KFQD?

 But it wasn't just the first in Anchorage, it was the first in Alaska.
-At one time, KFQD was located on 4th Avenue.
+At one time, the studios of KFQD were located on 4th Avenue.

-Before it became Merrill Field, the airstrip outside of Anchorage was known as Aviation Field.
+Before it became Merrill Field, the airstrip outside Anchorage had another name… Aviation Field.

-Later in 1930, Aviation Field was renamed Merrill Field, named after Alaskan aviation pioneer, Russel Merrill.
+Later in 1930, Aviation Field became known as Merrill Field, named after Alaskan aviation pioneer, Russel Merrill.

-In this edition of the Anchorage Memories VIP Club, you'll meet Russel Hyde Merrill, the pilot Merrill Field is named after.
+In this edition of the Alaska VIP Club and Podcast, you'll meet famed Alaska bush pilot Russel Hyde Merrill.

 During the 1930s, Merrill Field had so much air traffic that it became the most active civilian airport in the entire U.S.